Food Handler Guide: Definition, Responsibilities, Training, Card, and More

 Food hygiene regulations consist of very broad topics.
 One of the most important food hygiene regulations would have to be handwashing.
 This operation must always be part of the food safety program and training provided by the food safety manager to the employees.

 Other food safety tasks such as proper cooking, storage, regular cleaning, and an overview of your sales and progress must still be kept in place and monitored.
-What if there was a smart and more efficient way to take out the burden of monitoring your food safety tasks from your shoulder?
+What if there was a smart and more efficient way to lift the burden of monitoring your food safety tasks from your shoulders?

 At FoodDocs, we have considered these concerns and have come up with the best solution.
 Using our digital Food Safety Management System, your team will never forget any food safety tasks and will always be able to do them on time with proper monitoring.